 |Money Market Account||0.5% APY||$1000|

-Crescent Bank & Trust has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Crescent Bank & Trust does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+Crescent Bank & Trust offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Crescent Bank & Trust does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Crescent Bank & Trust's CD rates are fair as compared against the national average.Back to Overview
+Crescent Bank & Trust's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a Crescent Bank & Trust Near Me

-Crescent Bank & Trust has 36 branches across the U.S.Back to Overview
+Crescent Bank & Trust has 36 physical locations across the U.S.Back to Overview